github/docs/content/actions/using-workflows/reusing-workflows.md

 {% ifversion nested-reusable-workflow %}
 * You can connect up to four levels of workflows.
 For more information, see "[Nesting reusable workflows](#nesting-reusable-workflows)."
+* You can call a maximum of 20 reusable workflows from a single workflow file.
+This limit includes any trees of nested reusable workflows that may be called starting from your top-level caller workflow file.

+  For example, _top-level-caller-workflow.yml_ → _called-workflow-1.yml_ → _called-workflow-2.yml_ counts as 2 reusable workflows.
 {% else %}
 * Reusable workflows can't call other reusable workflows.
+* You can call a maximum of 20 reusable workflows from a single workflow file.
 {% endif %}
 {% ifversion private-actions %}{% else %}* Reusable workflows stored within a private repository can only be used by workflows within the same repository.{% endif %}
 * Any environment variables set in an `env` context defined at the workflow level in the caller workflow are not propagated to the called workflow.
 For more information about the `env` context, see "[Context and expression syntax for GitHub Actions](/actions/reference/context-and-expression-syntax-for-github-actions#env-context)."{% ifversion actions-reusable-workflow-matrix %}{% else %}